 The Office of Sponsored Programs assists and facilitates efforts to obtain extramural support for faculty projects.
 Faculty members must use the procedures of this office when seeking funding sources, preparing proposals and conducting funded projects.
 Pre- and post-grant award policies are outlined in Manual of Policies and Procedures, Policy 2201, Sponsored Programs Proposals: Pre-Award/Post-Award Procedures.

 The university must abide by laws, rules, and policies that regulate research and related activities.
 The Office of Sponsored Programs should be consulted for details.
-Some of the more important are those that relate to human subject research (Manual of Policies and Procedures, Policy 1104, The Institutional Review Board on the Use of Human Subjects in Research), animal research (Manual of Policies and Procedures, Policy 2202, Care and Use of Laboratory Animals), institutional biosafety, including recombinant DNA experiments (Manual of Policies and Procedures, Policy 2204, Policy for Institutional Biosafety), investigator significant financial interest disclosure (Manual of Policies and Procedures, Policy 2203, Conflict of Interest Disclosure for Sponsored Programs), and misconduct in research (Manual of Policies and Procedures, Policy 2205, Misconduct in Research and Other Scholarly Work).
+Some of the more important are those that relate to human subject research (Manual of Policies and Procedures, Policy 1104, The Institutional Review Board on the Use of Human Subjects in Research), animal research (Manual of Policies and Procedures, Policy 2202, Care and Use of Laboratory Animals), institutional biosafety, including recombinant DNA experiments (Manual of Policies and Procedures, Policy 2204, Policy for Institutional Biosafety), investigator significant financial interest disclosure (Manual of Policies and Procedures, Policy 2203, Conflict of Interests Disclosure for Sponsored Programs), and misconduct in research (Manual of Policies and Procedures, Policy 2205, Misconduct in Research and Other Scholarly Work).